Starting a Website: WordPress Site Design

 As you can see, someone with experience building a WordPress site can get a fresh one up and running in less than an hour.
 For a beginner that has a good idea of how they want their site to look, I would estimate an hour or two depending upon what theme you choose and how much customization it provides.
 Just be sure to take your time in setting it up.

 Even More Custom Options

 This is basically the end of the road for those of you using WordPress.com.
-You do have a section called plugins that you can explore, however you do not have the ability to install additional plugins.
+There is a section called plugins that you can explore, however you are not able to install additional plugins.
 If you have a self-hosted WordPress site, most of the plugins that are available to WordPress.com sites are available through the Jetpack plugin.
-If your hosting provider does not include it in your WordPress install, I will show you how to get it.
+If your hosting-provider does not include it in your WordPress install, I will show you how to get it.

 On the WordPress dashboard, you probably noticed the Plugins option.
 Opening this will open a menu of installed plugins.
 You may find some items already installed by your hosting provider.
 There is also an option to add plugins.

 This screen will present you with all of the plugins available in the WordPress.org repository.
 There are a couple of plugins that I highly recommend.